stasbadey/currency-exchange-app/README.md

 A simple currency exchange service built with FastAPI, PostgreSQL, and Alembic.

 Core capabilities (as per spec):
-- Fetch National Bank of the Republic of Belarus (NBRB) exchange rates on startup and daily (idempotent).
+- Fetch National Bank of the Republic of Belarus (NBRB) exchange rates on startup and daily (idempotent upsert).
 - Two-step exchange flow: preview calculation and confirm/reject deal.
 - Period report of deals (aggregated by currency).
 - List of unfinished (PENDING) deals.